xyhan-github/autoNSO/README.md

 # autoNSO
 Naive implementations of common non-smooth optimization (NSO) methods using PyTorch auto-differentiation as the subgradient oracle.
 This was created for academic exploration and benchmarking.\
 Maintainer:   X.Y.
-Han, Cornell University ORIE\
+Han, Cornell University, Operations Research and Information Engineering\
 Contact:      xiaoyanhn@gmail.com

 Please cite: